Drehverschluss/HeroesHUD/README.md

 Support ups to 18 Different Class Buttons.
 Support for Spezialclasses to only become a list from available classes for the MasteredClass.

+    V1.5.1 - Changed Command from "/hsg" to "/cs" for ClassSelection.
     V1.5 - Version Release!
 Select GUI is DONE!
     	 - Bug fix for Spezialisation Page when you try to get a Profession Spec!
     	 - Some Code cleanup.